MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 use of *generics* in VHDL, see lines 15-19 in mem/mem.vhd.
 This is somewhat comparable to templates in C++.

+The memory is instantiated in lines 86-100 in comp.vhd, where the size of the memory is chosen.
+For now we just choose a small size make debugging easier.

 ### What is in an FPGA?
 Let's talk a bit about what is physically inside an FPGA.
 Most of the silicon area of an FPGA is used by combinatorial logic gates and by 1-bit memory cells